pypeit/PypeIt/doc/cookbook.rst

   - Generates the instrument PYPIT reduction file [not used further]
   - Generates the instrument .setups file (:doc:`setup`)
-  - Generates a custom PYPIT reduction file for each setup
+  - Generates a .sorted file which lists files sorted by setup
   - Scan the output WARNING messages which will indicate insufficient calibration files (e.g. missing arc frames)

 3. Inspect the :ref:`setups-file` and :ref:`sorted-file` to confirm the instrument configurations